 But, it happens to most beekeepers at some point.
 We can quickly go from – I wish I had another to OMG what am I going to do with these bees.

-So what is the perfect number of honey bee colonies to have?
+So what is the perfect number beehives to keep on your property?
 That number is different for each beekeeper.
-It is calculated using your allotment of time and money to care for the bees.
+It is mostly calculated using your allotment of time and money to care for the bees.
 And also, your beekeeping goals.

 While it might seem that more is always better – that is certainly not the case in reference to bees.
 If your hive numbers get out of hand you may experience a myriad of problems.

 - No budget for needed equipment

 - Unable to give bees health treatments due to time or money

 - Weaker hives with sick bees

 The area surrounding your bee yard has a certain level of available pollen and nectar.
 Hopefully, many plants bloom over a long period of the season.
 The more hives in one spot, the more competition for the workers collecting resources needed by the colony.

 Having a large apiary with too many hives to be supported by local flora means the beekeeper will need to feed more often.